TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 14/Numbers 14.21.md

 ---

-but in very deed, as I live, and as all the earth shall be filled with the glory of Jehovah;
+but in very deed, as I live, and as all the earth shall be filled with the glory of Yahweh;